Overview

 Where Arts, Literature & Communication can take you!

-The Arts, Literature and Communication program will prepare students for university studies in fields related to the arts including education, law, communication studies, journalism, visual and performing arts, film studies, film production, English, creative writing, political science, foreign languages, public relations, history, translation, linguistics and interpretation, theatre and many others.
+This program will prepare students for university studies in fields related to the arts, communication studies, education, law, journalism, visual and performing arts, film studies, film production, English, creative writing, political science, foreign languages, public relations, art history, cultural studies, translation, linguistics, interpretation, theatre and many others.

 This program is for you if…